SOC services Australia organisations rely on deliver continuous security monitoring, threat...

 Why Penetration Testing Is Worth the Cost

 Penetration testing reduces the likelihood and impact of cyber incidents by identifying exploitable weaknesses before attackers do.
-It also supports stronger governance, clearer prioritisation, and defensible assurance reporting.
+It also supports stronger governance, clearer risk prioritisation, and defensible assurance reporting across regulatory obligations.

-The Australian Cyber Security Centre continues to highlight targeted intrusion activity and exploitation of known weaknesses affecting Australian organisations.
+The Australian Signals Directorate continues to highlight targeted intrusion activity and exploitation of known weaknesses affecting Australian organisations.
 As a result, well-scoped penetration testing is an investment in resilience rather than a compliance expense.

 Frequently Asked Questions About Penetration Testing Costs in Australia